trafo41/HR-Analytics-Project/README.md

 Insights Summary
 ----------------

-* There are 4.4% more male employees and female emloyees.
+* There are 4.4% more male employees and female employees.

 * The youngest employee is 20 years old and the oldest is 57 years old.

-* A large number of employees were between age group (25-34) followed by (35-44) while the smallest age group was (55-64).
+* A large number of employees were between the age group (25-34) followed by (35-44) while the smallest age group was (55-64).

 * Countwise White race is the most dominant while Native Hawaiian and American Indian are the least dominant.

-* The average tenure employees 8 years.
+* The average tenure of employees is 8 years.

-* More than 3/4 employees work at the headquarters versus remotely.
+* More than 3/4 of employees work at the headquarters versus remotely.

-* Out of 7 states 81% employees come from the state of Ohio alone.
+* Out of 7 states 81% of employees come from the state of Ohio alone.

 * The gender distribution across departments is fairly balanced but there are generally more male than female employees in every department

 * The turnover rate has decreased over the years.

 * The Marketing department has the highest turnover rate followed by Training.
-The least turn over rate are in the Research and development, Support and Legal departments.
+The least turnover rate is in the Research and Development, Support, and Legal departments.

 Limitations
 -----------

-* Some records had negative value for age and these were excluded during analysis(989 records).
-Ages used were 18 years and above.
+* Some records had negative values for age and these were excluded during analysis(989 records).
+The ages used were 18 years and above.

-* Some termdates were far into the future and were not included in the analysis(1550 records).
-The only term dates used were those less than or equal to the current date.